DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

 });
 ```

-And that's it for our stores, they're now tested and we can be fairly certain and confident that we wont be allowing access to anyone that falls outside of our Firestore ruleset.
+And that's it for our stores, they're now tested and we can be fairly certain and confident that we won't be allowing access to anyone that falls outside of our Firestore ruleset.

 Our remaining collections, menus and staff are all tested in a similar way so i won't be documenting all of their test cases but we can go over a few of them to see how they work.
+If you want to see all the tests in their entirety then don't forget that you can visit the repository I have setup to accompany this article on [Github](https://github.com/DanPurdy/firebase-firestore-rule-testing-demo/).

-The most important thing to understand is that even though these are sub-collections of stores the rules for the stores do not cascade onto their sub-collections
+The most important thing to understand when testing sub-collections is that even though these are descendants or children of stores the rules for the stores do not cascade onto their sub-collections.

 >  Security rules apply only at the matched path